VOC Monitoring & Testing: Benefits of Sampling & Analysis

 Photo Ionization Detectors (PIDs) – The working of the PIDs and the FIDs are the same, except the former uses ultra-violet light to ionize VOCs.
 Another important aspect of PIDs are that they eliminate Methane while measuring VOCs, this ensures that any background levels of methane in the atmosphere can be neglected in the final reading.

 Monitoring of VOC levels are imperative as if left unchecked, prolong exposure can cause damage of several internal organs and low level exposure can cause severe problems in the long run.
-VOC monitoring can be done using specific designed instruments, they come in different sizes, these instruments are portable or can be fixed and is apt to monitor the organic pollutant levels in your home or/and office space.
+VOC monitoring & Testing can be done using specific designed instruments, they come in different sizes, these instruments are portable or can be fixed and is apt to monitor the organic pollutant levels in your home or/and office space.

 How to reduce the exposure of VOCs

 - Increase the ventilation